HeyHomie/engineering-tests/README.md

 Each partner make a request to the HOMIE API to retrieve the dataset

-The main data to retrieve is Name, Description, Rental price, status (published, available, deleted), Tenant Name, tenant email, Tenant phone and Tenant availability
+The main data to retrieve is Name, Description, Rental price, status (published, available, deleted), Owner Name, Owner email, Owner phone and Owner availability

 Instructions: